Article

 If your business processed a fraudulent credit card transaction, you are legally forced to repay the sum to the cardholder.
 You may also dispute the chargeback process, which may be a long and costly process.

-How can credit card fraud impact my credit?
+How does credit card fraud work?

 Sources